RN vs BSN: Understanding the Difference

 Differences: RN vs. BSN

-While all nurses share a common foundation of education and training, there are differences in the levels of education they achieve.
-Nurses can expand their career horizons and enhance their earnings by furthering their education.
-They can also perform more important tasks and take on more responsibility in the medical field with higher levels of education.
+While all nurses share a common foundation of education and training, there are differences in their levels of education.
+Nurses, including RNs, can work toward moving into more advanced nursing roles — such as nurse supervisor or clinical educator — by furthering their education, such as through a BSN program.
+They can perform more important tasks and take on more responsibility in the medical field with higher levels of education.

-As a nursing student prepares for a rigorous education and demanding clinicals, it’s encouraging to know that the field is constantly expanding.
-According to the U.S. Bureau of Labor Statistics (BLS), the nursing field is projected to grow 12% from 2018 to 2028.
+As a nursing student prepares for a rigorous education and demanding clinicals, it’s encouraging to know that the field is expanding.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of RNs is projected to grow 7% from 2019 to 2029.
 With an aging population, the career outlook for nurses is growing faster than many other occupations.
-As of 2018, over 3 million nurses were employed in hospitals, educational settings, nursing facilities, residential facilities and healthcare services.
+As of 2019, more than 3 million RNs were employed in hospitals, educational settings, nursing facilities, residential facilities, and healthcare services.
 As the field grows and nurses compete for better positions, employers look for education and experience.
 Nurses with a BSN are likely to have better job prospects.

 Benefits of a BSN